kaukana0/dashboard-migration/docu/adr/adr13.md

 Of course changing/updating billboard.js might break this completely.
 If business specific naming changes, this has to be adapted.
 All in all, not a desireable solution but alternativeless because billboard.js doesn't support this functionality out of the box.
+Making this functionality configurable results in additional effort.